flextype/docs.flextype.org/site/entries/en/getting-started/installation/entry.md

 composer create-project flextype/flextype --stability=dev
 ```

+Create CDA, CMA and Access tokens for your project using this <a href="http://flextype.org/en/downloads">webpage</a>.

 ### <a name="using-command-line"></a> Using command-line

 If you have command-line access, you can easily install Flextype by executing a few commands.
 First, create the directory where you want to install Flextype, if it doesn’t already exist.
 Enter the directory, and execute the following commands: